feldera/feldera/docs/docs/guides/dev-flow.md

 ## Develop from Devcontainer

-A simple way to start interacting with DBSP source code is via supplied Devcontainer.
-It will prepare an environment which will let you build and run all components of DBSP out-of-the-box.
+A simple way to start interacting with the Feldera source code is via the supplied Devcontainer.
+It will prepare an environment which will let you build and run all components of Feldera out-of-the-box.

-Spin up the Devcontainer, e.g. by opening **dbsp** repository in VS Code with [Dev Containers](vscode:extension/ms-vscode-remote.remote-containers) extension enabled.
+Spin up the Devcontainer, e.g. by opening the Feldera repository in VS Code with [Dev Containers](vscode:extension/ms-vscode-remote.remote-containers) extension enabled.

 On your first launch you might need to change the ownership of the files:
 ```bash